119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 What is a Salvage Title Car?

-This vehicle can not be used and driven legally on the road unless it has been repaired and has undergone strict inspections.
+This vehicle cannot be legally driven on the road unless it’s fully repaired and passes strict inspections.
 After repairs, if the car passes a safety and structural inspection, it may be issued a rebuilt title, but its salvage history will always remain on the vehicle’s permanent record.
+Once a car has been issued a salvage title status, it means the repair cost exceeds its market value

 Why Do Individuals Purchase Vehicles with Salvage Titles?